socielo/blackjack/README.md

  - Install all modules in requirements.txt

- User interface built for Unix, but the game still works for Windows machines.
+ User interface built for Unix, but the game still works on Windows machines.
 Haven't tested for Linux machines, but I'd imagine it works.

 *If you notice any bugs let me know.
 I'm tired of playing blackjack for hours per day to test low probability bugs.*